-Windows Phone 8 reportedly being tested with dual-core Snapdragon S4, Sprint may be interestedAlex Wagner - Deputy Managing Editor, News Desk
+Windows Phone 8 reportedly being tested with dual-core Snapdragon S4, Sprint may be interestedAlex Wagner - Editorial Director of News and Content

 After word began circulating last night about a new high-end HTC Android handset that may be headed for Sprint, a new report has surfaced claiming that the Now Network may eventually see a nice new Windows Phone device as well.
 The folks over at The Verge have heard that Microsoft is hard at work testing Qualcomm's 1.5GHz dual-core MSM8960 Snapdragon S4 chipset for use with a Windows Phone 8 handset that's expected to hit later this year.